bhaddacak/cst-kit/README.md

 ## Licenses

-- The programs written in bash-script and sed-script, as well as the metadata in JSON, are [unlicensed](http://unlicense.org/).
+- The programs written in bash-script, sed-script, and Perl, as well as the metadata in JSON, are [unlicensed](http://unlicense.org/).
 They can be used and modified freely.
 - The raw XML texts and the products of conversion done by the programs are licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).